SimonFairbairn/PredicateComposer/README.md

 # PredicateComposer

 Compose and reuse predicates and fetch requests in a convenient and type-safe way.
+No more will you have to look up those predicate patterns!

 ## Usage